-- Programming Clock signal-Only TCK is used - · Programming file-Only STAPL files are supported - Daisy Chain-Supported.
-FlashPro will get the bypass devices information from the device.db file.
-Customer can manually edit the device.db file to add in more devices that are not in the original device list.
-For more details, contact Microsemi SoC Products Group Tech Support. - Power Supply - Solution 1: 0 ohm resistor link \1 and \2 should be populated if the programmer is providing the VDD and VDDP supplies.
-Or they can be replaced by wires on the PCB to meet easy layout and low cost requirements.
-Make sure the VDD and VDDP supplies from the target can handle the power supply from the programmer, otherwise use solution 2. - Solution 2: 0 ohm resistor \1 and \2 are optional if the target is providing the VDD and VDDP supplies.
-Clear check boxes for the VDD and VDDP supplies from FlashPro in the software.
+- · Programming clock signal-Both RCK and TCK are used. - Programming file-Both BIT and STAPL files are supported. - Daisy Chain-Only supports chains of ProASIC or ProASIC devices.
+Refer to ProASIC Daisy-Chain Programming for similar applications. - Power Supply - Solution 1: The 0 $\Omega$ resistor links, R1 and R2 in Figure 2 on page 4, should be populated if the programmer is providing the VDD and VDDP supplies, or they can be replaced by wires on the PCB to meet easy layout and low cost requirements.
+Ensure the VDD and VDDP supplies from the target can handle the power supply from the programmer, otherwise use solution 2. - Solution 2: The 0 $\Omega$ resistor links, R1 and R2 in Figure 2 on page 4, should not be populated if the target is providing the VDD and VDDP supplies.